 If you buy a rental property in Australia then the net profit is taxable in Australia.
-If the result is a loss then the loss is carried forward in Australia and may be available to use when you next become resident in Australia to offset income, or capital gains tax on sale of the property.
+If the result is a loss then the loss is carried forward in Australia and may be available to use when you next become resident in Australia to offset income tax, or capital gains tax on sale of the property.
 To determine the net profit or loss the rent is reduced by expenses relating to the property.
 These would include the rates, insurance and cost of maintenance; interest on a bank loan to buy the property would also be deductible.
 Depreciation on the chattels and building allowance on the cost of construction would also be deductible.
 To claim depreciation and building allowance you will need a qualified valuer to value the property and chattels to be able to calculate the depreciation.

-Q : I have been living overseas since March 2008 and I have not put an income tax return in since June 2008.
+Q : I have been living overseas since March 2012 and I have not put an income tax return in since June 2012.
 I have bank accounts in Australia in which I have not been paying tax on the interest and have just realised that I am meant to.
 I also plan on sending a lump sum home and wanted to know what sort of tax I will be required to pay on this.
 I would like to sort it all out as I plan on returning to Australia within the next year.
 Also, if I return to Australia in the middle of a financial year, do I have to pay tax on my earnings from the UK?

 The lump sum of money you send into Australia will generally not be taxable as you are very probably not a tax resident of Australia but there may be a tax liability in the UK on the sale of the assets converted to cash.

-Q: I am relocating from Los Angeles to Sydney in early October, 2012.
-I am inquiring about the possibility of moving a 401k from the USA to my Australia superannuation fund.
+Q: I am relocating from Los Angeles to Sydney in early October, 2018.
+I am inquiring about the possibility of moving a 401(k) from the USA to my Australia superannuation fund.